stillson/rdrand/rdrandom.rst

 Works with python2 and python3.

+planned for version 1.5: whitening added, written in python

-Planned for version 2: various mitigations to whiten the random numbers in case you don't trust Intel.
+Planned for version 2: whitening added, backwards compatible with 1.5, but written in C.